 Consumers should not be disoriented: The advertising that confuses or deceives the consumers is forbidden by the EU law.
 The lending companies or those that issue credit cards, according to EU law should provide full written details for any reached loan agreement, including information on interest, duration of the agreement, and the form of annulment.

 Protection while on holiday: According to the EU laws, Package-arrangement operators should have available arrangements to take you back home in case they bankrupt while you’re on leave.
 They should offer you compensation as well in case your holidays are not in correspondence with what promised in their marketing booklet.
 EU laws give you the right for compensation.
-Should have available arrangements to return the clients to their homes in case of bankruptcy.
+They should have available arrangements to return the clients to their homes in case of bankruptcy.

-Efficient compensations for disagreements across the border: Consumers should have right to demand the best terms of the offer wherever in Europe.
-European Consumer Centres Network is a pan-EU network that promotes the consumers’ trust through advices for the citizens; their rights in the EU consumers and to assist them in order to resolve the eventual disagreements.
+Efficient compensations for disagreements across the border: Consumers should have the right to demand the best terms of the offer wherever in Europe.
+European Consumer Centres Network is a pan-EU network that promotes the consumers’ trust through advice for the citizens; their rights in the EU consumers and to assist them in order to resolve the eventual disagreements.

 State obligations and responsibilities

 The state and its institutions are obliged by Constitution and laws to fully build the consumer rights.
-All the provisions mentioned in this Programme, in one form, degree or other form charge and oblige the ministries, agencies, organs and other institutions to entirely enforce the law provisions dealing with consumer protection.
+All the provisions mentioned in this Programme, in one form, degree or other form charge and oblige the ministries, agencies, bodies and other institutions to entirely enforce the law provisions dealing with consumer protection.

 It is a continuous imperative, duty and responsibility of Kosovo institutions to do more in changing the situation and acceleration of a better qualitative substantial development of the consumer protection in the future.
-These efforts and activities should be carried out continuously, in a multi-dimensional and coordinated way with all interested, competent participants and factors to undertake advancing measures in full compliance with the priorities submitted below and dynamic of this Programme.
+These efforts and activities should be carried out continuously, in a multi-dimensional and coordinated way with all interested, competent participants and factors to undertake advancing measures in full compliance with the priorities submitted below and with dynamics of this Programme.

-State and its competent institutions are also obliged to protect the manufacturers, mediators and service providers, which with their products, correct behaviour and service quality fulfil their law obligations towards the state and towards the consumers.
+State and its competent institutions are also obliged to protect the manufacturers, mediators and service providers, which with their products, correct behaviour and service quality fulfil their legal obligations towards the state and towards the consumers.

 Obligations and responsibilities of manufacturers, mediators and service providers

 Producers, mediators and service providers, besides institutional structures have, and should pay attention, care and respect to the consumers.
-Their responsibility is of an obligatory nature, which means that compulsory observance of laws and other bylaws in relation with the consumer protection, but their obligations are also of moral nature.
-They are obliged to manufacture qualitative goods with a permitted and harmless content for the human health in conformity with standards; to practice and enforce a good business practices and correct, fair and adequate services for consumer demands and interests.
+Their responsibility is of an obligatory nature, which means that compulsory observance of laws and bylaws in relation with the consumer protection, but their obligations are also of moral nature.
+They are obliged to manufacture quality goods with a permitted and harmless content for the human health, in conformity with standards; to practice and enforce a good business practices and correct, fair and adequate services for consumer demands and interests.

 Role and importance of civil society in advancing the position and protection of consumer

-It is exclusive and ponderous the role, activities and importance of the different subjects of the civilian society in the field of Consumer Protection.
+It is exclusive and ponderous ? difficult the role, activities and importance of the different subjects of the civilian society in the field of Consumer Protection.
 Currently, the voice of consumer associations in Kosovo is not the one that the citizens would like to hear.
 It means that that the associations have not been structured or organized properly so far in Kosovo.
 However, as the law on consumer protection envisages expansion of network of various associations for consumer protection, it will be necessary for the civil society to be helped with various projects and other forms in the future through this Programme, respectively those who will implement it in the field, in order to be more organized to function more actively in the field of consumer protection.

 2. Law on Consumer Protection